What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Setup timeImmediate12–20 weeks

-For companies with more than 50 planned hires in India, the GCC model typically delivers better economics within 18–24 months of operation.
+For companies planning more than 50 hires in India, the GCC model typically delivers better economics within 18–24 months of operation.

 How a GCC Differs from Shared Services and the Build-Operate-Transfer Model